bcc-code/developer.bcc.no/docs/privacy-policy.md

 BCC IT’s general principles for information security apply to all users, systems and services in BCC IT.
 Measures for compliance with information security also apply to the security of personal data used for editorial purposes.

 These measures shall contribute to BCC IT’s information values being secured in a systematic and satisfactory manner.
-The basic principles are used as a basis for planning, organizing and implementing all projects that deal with information systems.
+The basic principles are used as a basis for planning, organising and implementing all projects that deal with information systems.

 ## 8. GLOSSARY